Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Linguistic Differences Between Machine and Human Persuasion

 \subsection{Our Approach for Linguistic Analysis}

 To investigate the linguistic differences between human-written persuasive texts and LLM-generated persuasive texts, we adopt an explainable, feature-based analysis grounded in stylometry.
 Our objective is to identify the linguistic features that most strongly differentiate LLM-generated persuasive texts from human-written ones.
 For each linguistic feature, we compare the distributions of the two groups using effect-size-based analysis together with significance testing.
 Effect sizes quantify the magnitude of the difference between human and AI-generated texts for each feature \cite{frey2021sage}, while significance testing evaluates whether these distributional differences are statistically meaningful.
-Our analysis identifies which linguistic properties differ systematically between human- and AI-produced persuasive texts.
+We restrict our analysis to persuasive texts and aim to characterize differences between human and AI-generated persuasive text, without attempting to isolate persuasion-specific features from broader AI-human writing differences.